himalagrawal/himalagrawal.github.io/_posts/2014-07-20-matternet.markdown

 Matternet is a Mountain View, CA based startup operating in USA and Switzerland in the field of autonomous drone logistics system.
 It provides an end-to-end solution integrating the Matternet M2 Drone, the Matternet Station and the Matternet Cloud Platform.
 <br>
 <br>
 My role at Matternet is a combination of hardware design and programming.
-I am familiar with python and C++ programming languages.
+I am familiar with python programming language.
 A brief summary of my work is as follows.
 <ul>
   <li>Developed a test for measuring motor vibration and imbalance using accelerometer, loadcell and analyzing data using Fourier transform in python</li>
   <li>Analyzed and compared NI load cell data acquisition systems and led the final procurement of the data acquisition system</li>